donhighmsft/ansible-rancher-ha/README.md

 ## Ansible inventory test

-The included `Makefile` comes with numerous commands to help provision the Rancher HA Cluster.
+The included `Makefile` also comes with numerous commands to help provision the Rancher HA Cluster.
 Before you build the cluster you must make sure you can `ping` the `load balancer` and `rke nodes` with ansible.
 If the nodes don't return success for *ALL NODES* including the localhost you will not have an successful run.

-The following `Makefile` command will ping the 4 nodes created and localhost.
+The following `Makefile` command will ping the 4 nodes created and localhost needed to run the playbooks.

 ```sh
 # Ping the ansible inventory